dvreeze/ocp-java-17-learning/doc/chapter06-class-design.md

 Loading a class implies that the *static members* are invoked.

 The *order of initialization of a class* is as follows:
-* Keep track of this class and all superclasses, reverse the order, and then, per class:
+* Keep track of this class and all superclasses (until `java.lang.Object`), reverse the order, and then, per class:
   * Process all *static field declarations* and *static initializers* in the order of occurrence in the class

 Note that the book is wrong here.
 It says static field declarations come before static initializers, which is not true.